 \subsection{The universal global $2$-torsion group law}

 In this section we study some formal properties of global $2$-torsion group laws.
 Since we make use of similar constructions throughout the paper, we recall the following standard categorical lemma, see for example \cite[Theorem 1.39]{AR94}: \begin{Lemma} Let $\cC$ be a bicomplete category and $M=(f_i\colon c_i\to d_i)_{i\in I}$ a set of morphisms in $\cC$.
 Let $\cD\subseteq \cC$ be the subcategory of $M$-local objects, i.e., those objects $d$ for which $\Hom_{\cC}(f_i,d)$ is a bijection for all $i\in I$.
 Assume further that the sources $c_i$ are small in the sense that $\Hom_{\cC}(c_i,-)$ commutes with filtered colimits.
-Then the inclusion $\cD\to \cC$ has a left adjoint $l$ and $\cD$ has all colimits and limits. \end{Lemma} We apply this to $\cC$ the category of $\Fe$-algebras, i.e., $\el$-algebras $X$ over $\F_2$ equipped with an element $e\in X(C_2)$ which restricts to $0$ at the trivial group.
-In other words, an $\Fe$-algebra is an $\el$-algebra with a map from $\Fe = \F_2[e]/(\res_1^{C_2}(e))$, where $\F_2[e]$ is the free $\el$-algebra over $\F_2$ on a class $e$ in level $C_2$.
+Then the inclusion $\cD\to \cC$ has a left adjoint $l$ and $\cD$ has all colimits and limits. \end{Lemma} In our situation, we take $\cC$ to be the following category of $\Fe$-algebras: \begin{Def} An $\Fe$-algebra is an $\el$-algebra

+equipped with an element $e\in X(C_2)$ which restricts to $0$ at the trivial group. \end{Def} In other words, an $\Fe$-algebra is an $\el$-algebra $X$ together with a map

+where $\F_2[e]$ is the free $\el$-algebra over $\F_2$ on a class $e$ in level $C_2$.
 In particular, the category of $\Fe$-algebras is bicomplete, with colimits and limits computed levelwise.
 For the set of morphisms $M$ in the lemma we take the collection